 The test method you use will determine whether you can answer the question or not.

-Relative humidity testing, by design, determines the final level of relative humidity if the slab were to be sealed at that point in time and allowed to equilibrate.
+RH testing, by design, determines the final level of RH if the slab were to be sealed at that point in time and allowed to equilibrate.
 Testing has proven that placing the in situ probe or sensor at 40% of the slab depth (for a slab drying from one side) will actually correspond to the final moisture level of the slab once it has equilibrated under the sealant or flooring system.
 As Howard Kanare stated after years of testing, “The bottom line is that RH testing is a far better predictor of whether or not a floor covering or coating on a concrete slab will succeed or fail.”
-Both from its science-tested development and from field experience, RH testing offers the most accurate insight to the moisture levels of a concrete slab.
+Both from its science-tested development and from field experience, RH testing offers the most accurate insight into the moisture levels of a concrete slab.

-In looking at the function, and future realities of both calcium chloride testing and relative humidity testing, we strongly believe that RH testing answers the ultimate question of any flooring installer or building professional: “Is this concrete dry enough to install a floor that will stay strong and free of moisture-related problems in the future?”
+In looking at the function, and future realities of both CaCl testing and RH testing, we strongly believe that RH testing answers the ultimate question of any flooring installer or building professional: “Is this concrete dry enough to install a floor that will stay strong and free of moisture-related problems in the future?”

 With the Rapid RH® and its field-tested ease of use and accuracy, every flooring professional can answer that question with confidence.